jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/animal/Monkey Swarm.md

 Temperature: warm
 Organization: solitary, pair, mission (3-6 swarms), or tribe (7-12 swarms plus 1-4 gorillas)
 Treasure: none
-Description: Monkeys sometimes travel in huge colonies of hundreds of individuals.
-In such quantities, these primates can become quite dangerous, capable of overwhelming many foes by their sheer numbers.
-Unlike most swarms, monkey swarms work well together.
-A swarm of monkeys does not possess a true hive mind, but it is capable of working in tandem with other swarms to make basic tactical decisions in combat.
 Race:
 Class:
 MR: